pandacloud1/CLOUD/Module-39/02_built_in_modules.md

 ## BUILT-IN MODULES
 - Build-in modules can be found here [https://docs.python.org/3/py-modindex.html]
 - You can simply import build-in modules & use them
-- So you do not need to write functions for square, square root, add, sum, etc, as they are already provided in 'math' module
-- Other examples are also given below

 ### MATH MODULE
 ### Factorial of a number